-- Trouble controlling body movements.
+- Trouble walking.

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
-Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.
+Call your child’s doctor right away if your child has any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or is sweating a lot.

 - Upset stomach or throwing up.